Real-time forecasting within soccer matches through a Bayesian lens: Data

 Regarding the time-invariant covariates, we consider the strength of the playing elevens for both teams.
 In order to define this, we rely on the ESD that records the overall rating for each player in the league, updated periodically based on their real-life performances on different parameters.
 These ratings consider 33 types of skills of the players, and the details can be found in the aforementioned link.
 Based on the information on the eleven players who start a game for each team, we compute the covariate depicting the overall strengths of the team.
 Specifically, the average of the ratings of the players in the starting eleven is computed based on the players' ratings at the beginning of the match.
-We point out that due to the absence of substitution data, the strength variable is assumed to be fixed over the course of the match and thus, we classify it as a time-invariant covariate.
+We point out that due to the absence of substitution data, the strength variable is assumed to be fixed over the course of the match, and thus, we classify it as a time-invariant covariate.
+Apropos to this point, note that the effects of specific opponents can also be estimated by introducing team-specific fixed effects, instead of the strength variables, in the model.
+We choose the latter to avoid the issues of over-fitting.

 A brief discussion on the motivation behind the above choices is of the essence here.
 Previously, \cite{gonzalez2019effect} and \cite{gomez2018analysis} showed that the strength of a team based on its players and team rankings is useful in predicting the outcomes.
 Many other studies have used various events at an aggregate level as regressors for predicting match outcomes in soccer. \cite{liu2015match}, for example, used a generalized linear model to identify key winning indicators from 24 different event types from World Cup data.
 The authors identified shots, shots-on-target, tackles, red cards and crosses as important events which influence the result of a match.
 An interesting finding is the negative impact of crosses, which corroborates \cite{vecer2014crossing} who demonstrated through a multilevel Poisson regression model that crosses indeed have a negative impact on the goals scored by a team.
 Earlier, \cite{castellano2012use} used discriminant analysis to infer about various attack and defence attributes with regard to their effect on the result.
 Total shots and shots on target were found to have the greatest discriminatory power amongst the variables used.
 In more recent studies, \cite{ashimolowo2018econometric} investigated the association of crosses, corners, free kicks and the number of shots-on-goal with the outcome of a soccer match, whereas \cite{vcerveny2018effects} modelled the effect of a card on the goal-scoring rate of a team through a proportional hazard model.